• Skip to primary navigation

 Two jacket potatoes, some grated cheese and a dish of butter on a serving board.

-If you have ever wondered if you can cook a jacket potato in the air fryer, then the answer is yes!
+If you have ever wondered can you cook jacket potatoes in the air fryer, then the answer is yes!
 You get the same results as you would if you cooked them in the oven, but in half the time.

-If you are looking for some other ways to use your air fryer, then why not try our Air Fryer Hasselback Potatoes, Air Fryer Steak, Air Fryer Bacon, Air Fryer Tortilla Chips or Air Fryer Sausages?
+If you are looking for some other ways to use your air fryer, then why not try our impressive Air Fryer Hasselback Potatoes, juicy Air Fryer Steak, easy Air Fryer Bacon, quick Air Fryer Tortilla Chips or simple Air Fryer Sausages?

 Jump to:

-• How to make Air Fryer Jacket Potato - Step by step
+• How to Make a Jacket Potato in an Air Fryer - Step by Step

 • Frequently Asked Questions